facelessuser/HexViewer/docs/usage.md

 ### Hex Viewer: Toggle Hex View
 Toggles file in or out of hex view.

+### Hex Viewer: Reload Hex View
+Reloads the current hex view.
+All edits will be lost.

 ### Hex Viewer: Show Hex Inspector
 Show the Hex Inspector panel.
 The Hex Inspector is a panel which shows the current selected byte as different unit types.